mbaojichinenyenwa/Chinenyenwa./README.md

 Testing out this space!👀

-I'm a second year undergraduate student currently studying Cell Biology and Genetics🔬
+I'm a third year undergraduate student currently studying Cell Biology and Genetics🔬

 👩🏾‍🔬Recently I've been interested in the intersection of biology and computer science so here I am!👩🏾‍💻

 ✨Looking forward to building my profile here and collaborating in the long run!🌟

+- 📫 How to reach me: LinkedIn: @Chinenyenwa Mba-Oji